 Unless you’re self-financing a purchase or dealing with an emergency situation, paying credit card interest is just plain dumb.

-Speaking of credit scores, some people are a little hazy on what that is and how it’s calculated.
+Speaking of credit scores, some people are a little hazy on what they are and how they are calculated.

-While there are several different companies creating credit scores, the one most likely to influence your access to credit and interest rates is your FICO score.
+While several different companies create credit scores, the one most likely to influence your access to credit and interest rates is your FICO score.

-Your main FICO score runs from 300 to 850, and companies use it to decide how well you manage your credit and how likely you are to pay them back if they give you money.
+Your main FICO score runs from 300 to 850, and companies use it to decide how well you manage credit and how likely you are to pay them back after borrowing.
 The higher the score, the more trustworthy you appear to creditors.

-The score is created and weighted with the following information:
+The score is created and weighted with this information:

 - Payment history — 35 percent.